molecular/duper/README.md

 In case the 'delete'-set already contains *n - 1* files, we're done here and the 'delete'-set is the set of files to be removed.

-Otherwise we need to add more files from the unmatched-set.
+Otherwise more files from the unmatched-set and the 'keep'-set (in that order) are added.

 > Note: files from the 'protect'-set are never removed.
 This means that files matching a rule with `<preference> == 'protect'` are protected from removal.
 Files from the 'keep'-set can be removed, but have lower priority than files from the unmatched-set.